 The new legislation, House Bill 2453, will expand the list of organizations and farmers that can cultivate the industrial hemp for various uses and not just research.

-Thanks to strong metals like tungsten carbide, which falls between 8.5 and 9 on Moh’s harness scale (falling just behind diamonds), industrial machines are not better equipped to handle stronger crops and perform tougher jobs, too.
+Thanks to strong metals like tungsten carbide, which falls between 8.5 and 9 on Moh’s hardness scale (falling just behind diamonds), industrial machines are not better equipped to handle stronger crops and perform tougher jobs, too.

 “Tungsten carbide is extremely durable, long-lasting, and provides a more effective scraping edge,” said Rob Rouse, co-owner of Air Design Inc.

 The newly designed durable machines can now provide assistance to all kinds of agricultural production farmers alike.
+Moreover, you can utilize rental boilers, as they are widely used in farming and industrial business these days.

 Another helpful advantage of niche farming is the potential medical benefits.